kuflash/react-router-sitemap/readme.md

 ## Usage

-You need have module with router configuration.
+You need to have a module with the router configuration.
 For example:

 `router.jsx`
 ```js